jmmastey/slack_message/README.md

   look it up as an email address.
 * A few little hacks on the block syntax, such as adding a `blank_line` (which doesn't exist in the API), or leading spaces.
-* Configuration should be as simple as possible.
-But as much work as possible should be moved from callers into configuration.
+* Configuration is kept as simple as possible.
+But, as much heavy lifting as possible should occur just once via configuration and not on every call.

 Usage
 ------------